ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport: Experiments

 \subsection{Results on Wasserstein-2 Benchmark}

-In this Section, we provide empirical evaluation of ENOT with the wall-clock time measurements on the Wasserstein-2 benchmark \cite{korotin2021neural} and compare the results to the baseline solvers.
-The tasks in the benchmark consist of finding the optimal map under squared Euclidean norm $c(x, y) = \| x - y \|^2 $ between either: 1) high-dimensional (HD) pairs $(\alphav, \betav)$ of Gaussian mixtures, where target measure constructed as average of gradients of learned ICNN models via [W2] \cite{korotin2019wasserstein} or 2) samples from pretrained generative model W2GN (\cite{korotin2021neural}) on CelebA dataset (\cite{liu2015deep}).
-The quality of the map $\hat{T}$ from $\alphav$ to $\betav$ is evaluated against the ground truth optimal transport plan $T^*$ via \textit{unexplained variance percentage} metric ($\mathcal{L}_2 ^\text{UV}$) \cite{korotin2019wasserstein, korotin2021neural, makkuva2020optimal}, which quantifies deviation from optimal alignment $T^*$, normalized by the variance of $\betav$:
+While evaluating ENOT, we also measured the wall-clock runtime on all Wasserstein-2 benchmark data (\cite{korotin2021neural}).
+The tasks in the benchmark consist of finding the optimal map under the squared Euclidean norm $c(x, y) = \| x - y \|^2 $ between either: (\textbf{1}) high-dimensional (HD) pairs $(\alphav, \betav)$ of Gaussian mixtures, where the target measure is constructed as an average of gradients of learned ICNN models via $W_2$(\cite{korotin2019wasserstein}) or (\textbf{2}) samples from pretrained generative model W2GN (\cite{korotin2021neural}) on CelebA dataset (\cite{celeba}).
+The quality of the map $\hat{T}$ from $\alphav$ to $\betav$ is evaluated against the ground truth optimal transport plan $T^*$ via \textit{unexplained variance percentage} metric ($\mathcal{L}_2 ^\text{UV}$) (\cite{korotin2019wasserstein, korotin2021neural, makkuva2020optimal}), which quantifies deviation from the optimal alignment $T^*$, normalized by the variance of $\betav$:

-Value of $\mathcal{L}_2 ^\text{UV}(\hat{T},\alphav,\betav) \approx 0$ means that $\hat{T}$ approximates optimal plan $T^*$ precisely, for example in case when $\hat{T}=\mathbb{E} [y | x]$, while values of $\mathcal{L}_2 ^\text{UV}(\hat{T};\alpha;\beta) \geq 100$ mean that $\hat{T}$ is not capable optimally reconstruct $T^*$.
-The results of the experiments are provided in Table \ref{fig:celeba_exp} for CelebA64 and in Table \ref{fig:hd_high} for the mixture of Gaussian distributions with a varying number of dimensions $D$.
-Overall, ENOT manages to approximate optimal plan $T^*$ accurately and without any computational overhead compared to baseline methods, which require solving inner conjugate optimization loop.
+The results of the experiments are provided in Table \ref{fig:celeba_exp} for CelebA64 ($64\times64$ image size) and in Table \ref{fig:hd_high} for the mixture of Gaussian distributions with a varying number of dimensions $D$.
+Overall, ENOT manages to approximate optimal plan $T^*$ accurately and without any computational overhead compared to the baseline methods which require an inner conjugate optimization loop solution.
 To be consistent with the baseline approaches, we averaged our results across $3$-$5$ different seeds.
 All the hyperparameters are listed in Appendix \ref{appendix:hyperparams} (Table \ref{tab:celeb_hyp}).